 governing bodies, proprietors and management committees

-It sets out what schools and colleges must do to safeguard and promote the welfare of children and young people under the age of 18.
+It sets out the legal duties you must follow to safeguard and promote the welfare of children and young people under the age of 18 in schools and colleges.